claiduiuc/CLAID-Website/_services/events.md

 }
 </style>

-Learn more about Chinese culture and meet new friends at our fun events.
+Learn more about Chinese culture and meet new friends at our fun events!

 ## __Social Events__